Random magnetic anisotropy driven transitions in layered perovskite LaSrCoO$_4$: Results and discussion

-Fig.~\ref{mt}(a) displays the `field-cooled' (FC) and `zero-field-cooled' (ZFC) thermomagnetic curves, M(T), in fixed magnetic fields (10 Oe - 10 kOe).
+After ensuring that the sample is of very good quality (free from the impurity phases), in the following, we attempt to unravel the \textit{intrinsic} magnetic behavior of the LaSrCoO$_4$ compound.
+Fig.~\ref{2}(a) displays the `field-cooled' (FC) and `zero-field-cooled' (ZFC) thermomagnetic curves, M(T), at fixed magnetic fields in the range 10 Oe - 10 kOe.
 A clear bifurcation between FC and ZFC M(T) is observed at low fields.
-Such bifurcations are the signature of spin-glass (SG) phase~\cite{Kri2004}, cluster spin glass (CG) phase, magnetic anisotropy or super-paramagnetism (SPM)~\cite{Joy1998}.
-A closer look at the low-temperature ZFC M(T) data shows a clear cusp (inset (b) of Fig.~\ref{mt}) around T$_g$ $\sim$ 7-8 K. A similar feature was observed previously~\cite{Guo2016,Liu2005,Shi2006} and denoted as a freezing temperature.
-An interesting point to note is that on cooling below T$_{Irr}$ (temperature at which FC and ZFC M(T) bifurcate), M$_{FC}$ increases, which is taken to be a characteristic feature of cluster spin glass behavior in various systems~\cite{Fre2001}.
+Such bifurcations are indicative of either a spin-glass (SG) phase~\cite{Kri2004} or cluster spin-glass (CG) phase or magnetic anisotropy energy barriers or super-paramagnetism (SPM) ~\cite{Joy1998}.
+A closer look at the low-temperature ZFC M(T) data shows a clear cusp (inset (b) of Fig.~\ref{2}) at T$_g$ $\sim$ 8 K. Similar feature was observed previously~\cite{Guo2016,Liu2005,Shi2006} and denoted as a freezing temperature.
+An interesting point to note is that on cooling below T$_{Irr}$ (the temperature at which FC and ZFC M(T) bifurcate), M$_{FC}$ increases, which is taken to be a characteristic feature of cluster spin glass behavior in various systems~\cite{Fre2001}.
 The increase in M$_{FC}$ with decreasing temperature, even below T$_g$, points to the presence of a cluster spin glass (CSG) state~\cite{Kau1998} because M$_{FC}$ normally exhibits a plateau for canonical spin glass~\cite{Pej2000}.
 It is noteworthy to mention that, for a typical re-entrant SG systems, the irreversibility occurs far below T$_c$ while for CSG T$_{Irr}$ $\leq$ T$_c$~\cite{Muk1996}.
-In this connection, it is also reported~\cite{Jwu2003} that if the bifurcation temperature T$_{Irr}$ $>>$ T$_g$, the compound exhibits cluster glassy magnetism while for canonical SG~\cite{Myd2015} the T$_{Irr}$ coincides with the T$_g$.
-Thus, we conclude that the signatures discussed above basically reflect the CSG magnetism in LaSrCoO$_4$ at low temperatures.
+In this connection, it is also reported~\cite{Jwu2003} that if the bifurcation temperature T$_{Irr}$ $>>$ T$_g$, the compound exhibits cluster spin glass type behavior while, for canonical SG~\cite{Myd2015}, the T$_{Irr}$ coincides with the T$_g$.
+Thus, we conclude that the signatures discussed above basically reflect the CSG state in LaSrCoO$_4$ at low temperatures.